jeffThompson/DesigningWithData/Assignments/Week04_InfographicsAndStories.md

 * A nice piece in Smithsonian Magazine on [why we're still fascinated with the story of the Titanic](https://www.smithsonianmag.com/history/why-the-titanic-still-fascinates-us-98137822/) so many years later (and [another in the New Yorker](https://www.newyorker.com/magazine/2012/04/16/unsinkable-3))
 * You could, of course, [watch the movie](https://thepiratebay.org/torrent/7108477/Titanic_(1997)_720p_HDTV_x264-_1.07GB_-YIFY) (no one will judge you... ok, maybe we will [a little](https://giphy.com/gifs/titanic-wine-76IGroXQrfTQk/fullscreen))

 ### PROJECTS SHOWN

-* Lots of examples of infographics, found in this week's `Images` folder
+* Lots of examples of infographics, found in this week's `Images` folder.
+Includes work by Pop Chart Lab, Washington Post, and others.
-* Jer Thorp's [wonderful solution to how to present all the names of the victims at the 9/11 Memorial](http://blog.blprnt.com/blog/blprnt/all-the-names) in NYC
+* Jer Thorp's [wonderful solution to how to present all the names of the victims at the 9/11 Memorial](http://blog.blprnt.com/blog/blprnt/all-the-names) in NYC.